 Now you’ll just need to write 3-5+ sample emails that you will use to test your users.
-When writing your simulated emails, consider this: The top reasons people are duped by phishing emails are curiosity, fear, and urgency.
+When writing your simulated emails, consider this: Phishing emails typically use a phishing message that invokes curiosity, fear, and urgency to persuade their victims.
 Attackers attempt to bypass our logical thought process by triggering these emotions.
 Be certain to play into these themes to best simulate a legitimate attack.

 Try these themes to convince users to click the URL:

 If you’d like some inspiration, Norton has an article with a few real-life examples that you can reference.

 At this stage you will need to create or designate an email address that will be used to send the emails.
 An attacker could be using a compromised account in an advanced attack, but the more realistic scenario would have the attacker using an email address that attempts to mimic a trusted vendor or employee.

 Use the account to send convincing phishing emails that prompt your users to click a link that leads to one of the target URLs.
 Ideally you will avoid sending the emails to all of your employees simultaneously as they may warn each other about the emails once they figure it out.
 While this is an excellent thing to see from a cyber security perspective it may artificially skew your results in a way that doesn’t represent what a real phishing attack could be.